rswilkens/aclpub2-Tutorial/README.md

 isbn: ISBN number of the proceeding.
 ```

-#### sponsors.yml + sponsor_logos/
+#### sponsors.yml

-List of sponsor tiers along with a directory containing the related logos.
+This file should list the sponsors (if any).
+A directory containing the related logos should be created in the same directory of the `.yml` files (named sponsor_logos/).

 ```yaml
 - tier: Name of the tier, e.g. Diamond Level or In Collaboration With